 Step 1: Go to WP Admin dashboard >> Settings >> Domain Mapping, where scroll down to the bottom of the page to choose Force http/https (Only for original domain) option.

-Step 2: You would be prompted with a “Would you like to force https in admin and login pages”.
-Select ‘Yes’ to force https login and admin pages of WP Multisite when user visit the page without typing “https” in the prefix of URL.
+Step 2: You would be prompted with a “Would you like to force HTTPS in admin and login pages”.
+Select ‘Yes’ to force HTTPS login and admin pages of WP Multisite when the user visits the page without typing “HTTPS” in the prefix of URL.

 Step 3: Next, you would be prompted with a “Would you like to force HTTP/HTTPS in front-end pages”.
 Select ‘Force https’ option.

-Step 5: After settings completed, a user can go to Domain Mapping option and map multiple websites.
+Step 5: After settings are completed, a user can go to the Domain Mapping option and map multiple websites.

 That’s it.
-You’re done of enabling HTTPS for a WordPress Multisite Network.
+You’re done enabling HTTPS for a WordPress Multisite Network.